vivanova97/SCV_Git_PR/Git_Instructions.md

 ## 7. Moving Between the Commits
 You may visit each commit to see what the file looked like at the time of the commit.
 To do this, use the `git switch` or the `git checkout` command followed by the desired commit's hash.
 The hash is a combination of symbols that helps identify the commit and can be found using the `git log` command.
 The first four symbols are enough for git switch and git checkout to locate the commit.
+To continue working on your file, you must return to the latest commit by using either `git switch -` or `git checkout master`.